PASK

 Running time: 1 hour 10 minutes.
 Click here to watch video on You Tube.

-Most people suppose that domestic violence refers to a physical altercation between two adults and rarely consider its impact on children.
-This oversight gravely underestimates the influence that other forms of abuse (i.e., emotional or psychological) have on the families as a whole.
-The presenter, herself a survivor of physical and emotional abuse by an ex-partner, redefines domestic violence as family violence, and will reevaluate its players by showing the correlation between witnessing violence and subsequent behavioral problems.
+physical and emotional abuse by an ex-partner, redefines domestic violence as family violence, and will reevaluate its players by showing the correlation between witnessing violence and subsequent behavioral problems.
 The primary focus is on how to work effectively with both perpetrating and victimized parents so they can effectively raise their children in a positive environment.
 This presentation explains how counselors and others working with family violence can reframe power and control as positive forces for change, break down parent resistance and provide skills that enhance parenting strategies.
-Case examples are used to allow the audience to see these abused families as real individuals and not just statistics.
+Case examples are used to allow the audience to see these abused families as real individuals and not just statistics. |